tjspatil/tjspatil/README.md

 - 👋 Hi, I’m @tjspatil
-- 👀 I’m interested in Full Stack Web Development
+- 👀 I’m interested in DevOps and Cloud Technologies
-- 🌱 I’m currently learning Agile Practices for Software Development

 <!---
 tjspatil/tjspatil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.